The Basics of Page Layout Design (+25 Page Layout Design Ideas)

 A card-based layout showcases multiple elements on your homepage using different cards or boxes.
 This creates even spacing between content and makes it easier for visitors to locate a specific webpage or blog post.

-This is ideal if you’re showcasing products, or have a series of blog posts that you want to share with your audience.
-It’s easy to navigate, and allows you to promote several pieces of content at once.
+This is ideal if you‘re showcasing products or have a series of blog posts that you want to share with your audience.
+I like that it’s easy to navigate and allows you to promote several pieces of content at once.

 3. Hero Section